 In most cases a round ball has more than adequate penetration to go all the way through a deer (see below) and exit.
 This (despite what the believers in the fallacy of “energy transfer” would have you believe) is exactly what you want to happen.
 As Elmer Keith said, “One hole lets the air in; the other lets the blood out.”
 A deer with a hole through it from one side to the other isn’t going anywhere far away.
 Lead bullets are “cohesive” and don’t break up easily.
 With a modest amount of hardening alloy in the mix (pretty typical of range scrap used in home casting) they’ll penetrate far better than paper energy figures might imply.
 Consider a .50 round ball at 1700 FPS.
 It has a muzzle energy figure of 1193 foot-pounds.
 Now imagine that a half-inch rod bearing a half ton weight—a medium sized ship's anchor, for example—dropped onto a deer from a height of one foot: is there any doubt the rod will go all the way through?

 Expansion seems to make no difference in killing effectiveness of muzzle-loader projectiles since their cross sectional diameter is quite large to start with.
 Pure lead balls at modest velocities often do flatten and expand somewhat, but equally often they don’t.
 It depends on what they hit.
-Rib bones aren’t enough resistance to flatten them much if at all.
+Whitetail rib bones aren’t massive and don't provide enough resistance to flatten them much if at all.
 A chest hit will go through from side to side every time if only rib bones are in the way.
 More often than not a ball will exit, especially the larger calibers from .50 and up, regardless of what it hits.

 Home-cast balls are usually comparatively hard since they typically contain antimony or tin if they’re cast from lead scrap.
 Hardened lead bullets penetrate even better than the pure lead balls that commercial companies produce.
 So long as a ball is cohesive enough not to break up on impact it will punch through just about anything in its way, including bones.

 The pioneers understood that penetration was by far the most important factor in effectiveness, but they had a somewhat different take on it.
 One reason they liked lighter calibers was that the bullet often didn’t exit: that meant it could be recovered, melted down, and reused.
-But they also knew that "dead is dead," and using anything more than was needed to make a reliable kill was pointless and wasteful.
+(Whether they dug the bullets out of the bodies of dead Indians I don't know...)
+But they also knew that "dead is dead," so that using anything more than was needed to make a reliable kill was pointless and wasteful.
 Present day hunters don’t depend on their rifles for subsistence so we don’t have to recover bullets.
 We can afford to lose a bullet to a pass-through, as a means of ensuring a swift and humane kill.

-Big bullets kill very well.
-Of the deer I’ve personally taken with round balls only two went as much as 50 feet from the point where it was shot.
+In other words, big round bullets kill very well.
+Of the deer I’ve personally taken with round balls only two went as much as 50 feet from the point where they were shot.
 “Letting the blood out and the air in” gave me an excellent trail to follow for the only one that went out of sight behind a ridge before it died.
 I’ve yet to shoot a deer with my .72 but I haven’t any doubt that a ball in caliber would penetrate a deer lengthwise every single time.

 They’re Perfectly Suited to Local Hunting Conditions